MB17 Numpad Build Guide

 1) For this build you'll need a soldering iron and flush cutters.
 I like to use helping hands to hold things in place while I'm soldering, but you don't need them to get this done.
 The picture below shows everything included in the kit.

 2) You will need to supply your own solder, MX switches, keycaps, and micro USB cable.
 Make sure that your cable can transmit data and isn't just for charging.
-If you're new to the hobby and don't have any keycaps for a numpad, Signature Plastics is a US based keycap manufacturer that has a bunch of numpad sets in stock.

 3) Bend your diodes as shown.
 It helps to find or make something 7mm wide to use as a tool to bend the diode legs over.